mcorne/roman-de-renart/documentation/how-to-publish-a-new-episode.md

 - enter a title for the episode
 - upload the image, choose the medium size
-- display the HTML, copy and paste the href URL and the src URL info in the notepad for later use
+- display the HTML, copy the src URL to be pasted later, note that it is important to pick the right size as the "s320" URL segment will be used to reduce the image size automatically
 - publish the blog message

 Note that at this point, this message becomes the entry point of the blog, so the (current) publishing should ideally be done quickly.